-Robert Giordano presently works a full time job for a New York City agency and devotes his spare time to development of "Pivot Point Research" market software
+Robert Giordano is retired from a New York City agency and devotes his spare time to development of "Pivot Point Research" market software

-After realizing how much time and work needed to hand draw all the different price and time charts used by many of the old forecasting master's he developed the "Gann Grids" charting software at first for personal use and later for resale.
+After realizing how much time was needed to hand draw all the different price and time charts used by many forecasting master's he developed the "Gann Grids" charting software at first for personal use and later for resale.

-Many hours of Robert's week is strictly dedicated to the overseeing and development of several specialized technical charting and cycle software such as "The Gann Grids Ultra Advanced version" , The new "Lucky Sumz" Lottery software located at www.luckysumz.com and now in 2019 our new Gann Grids Ultra Master's version.
+Many hours of Robert's week is strictly dedicated to the overseeing and development of several specialized technical, charting and cycle software such as "The Gann Grids Ultra Advanced version" and now in 2019 our new Gann Grids Master's version 2.0

 Mr Giordano greatest achievement to date is his development of his Gann Grids Ultra software and now in 2019 his Master's version which allows for even more of the master's true forecasting methods.

 Some hobbies are: Weight training, Mountain climbing, Hiking, Biking, and Fishing but his passion is technical research and cycle exploration.

 In the early part of 1993 I became interested in becoming a technical research specialist and sought as much information as I could find on the subject.
 I read as many books, courses and articles as I could while at the same time testing dozens of technical forecasting systems.
 I however found most if not all fell short of expectations in actual trading.
 However, after extensive investigation on the subject the names of W D Gann, R N Elliot, and George Bayer stood out among the rest as being the best of the best within the fascinating field of technical analysis and forecastingWhat I found was each had a larger than life Bio along with an astonishing track record of forecasting market turns weeks and at times months in advance… Documented!